vechain/vechain-sdk-js/apps/sdk-node-integration/README.md

 ```
 ## Configuration

 - `new VeChainTransactionLogger(url: string, webhookUrl?: string)`: Constructor to initialize the logger.
-Requires the URL of theVeChain node.
+Requires the URL of the VeChain node.
 Optionally accepts the URL of the webhook endpoint.
 - `startLogging(address: string)`: Method to start monitoring transactions for the specifiedVeChain account address.
 - `stopLogging()`: Method to stop monitoring transactions.